Covington Estate Planning Attorney

 Covington Estate Planning Attorney - Ogden Law LLC

-Protecting your family’s future starts with a plan that is built specifically for Louisiana’s unique laws.
-As an experienced Covington estate planning attorney, Charlton Ogden provides the expert guidance necessary to secure your assets, care for your loved ones, and ensure your final wishes are honored.
-From drafting your first Last Will and Testament to creating complex Revocable Living Trusts, our firm helps residents in Covington, Mandeville, and the Greater Northshore area find peace of mind.
+Protecting your family’s future starts with a plan built specifically for Louisiana’s unique laws.
+As a Covington estate planning attorney, Charlton “Chink” Ogden provides the guidance necessary to secure your assets, care for your loved ones, and ensure your final wishes are honored.
+From drafting a first Last Will and Testament to creating a Revocable Living Trust, Charlton helps clients in Covington, Mandeville, and across the Northshore find peace of mind.

 Essential Estate Planning Documents for Louisiana Residents